 cloud and light and shimmering flawless

-is my Eve, my lover of light.
+or wife, is my Eve, my lover of light.

-My perfect soul is everything I see
+My perfect soul reveals all I see,

 God’s ways are different from mine.

-she is joy and dream and merriment, and
+joy and dream and faithful merriment.
+And

-sometimes my blanket of sparkles descends
+sometimes my blanket of sparkles enraptures,

-my bride is the daughter of God.
+for my soul is the daughter of God.